Welcome to Zealots of Zaldar

 Sometimes, NPCs will have fixed target Difficulties in the Quest Book, i.e., a shy elf will agree it's in her interests to lead the Heroes to the blessed spring on a Difficulty 15+ Persuasion roll.
 In other situations, where a target Difficulty is not noted, Zaldar can set a target Difficulty on the fly based on the circumstances, adding penalties or bonuses to the impromptu target Difficulty as they see fit.

 Zaldar can also have the recipients of Persuasion attempts roll Perception checks.
-If the Perception roll is greater than the Persuasion roll, it can be concluded the attempt was unsuccessful and the audience was unreceptive.
+If the Perception check is greater than the Persuasion roll, it can be concluded the attempt was unsuccessful and the audience was unreceptive.

 As always, Zaldar should reward players for clever, creative, or provocative roleplaying; however, Zaldar's rulings are final, and while the Heroes have agency to manipulate the world, they should not be allowed to achieve things beyond reason just because the dice rolls were good.